BlockSecCA/Private-Ethereum/README.md

 # Private Ethereum Chain for fun and profit

-## Primary objective: create a private ethereum network and blockchain.
+## Primary objective: create a private ethereum network and blockchain

 ### High level goals